-- PH dependant actives: This includes AHA’s/BHA’s, Vitamin C, and Ret.
-More below
+- PH dependant actives (PM): This includes AHA’s/BHA’s, vitamin c, and retinol.

 - Treatment Step: These are your serums and ampoules.
-They contain all your problem fixing ingredients.
-More about all these below
+They contain all your problem targeting ingredients.

 - Moisturizers: The name says it all!
 Helps to seal everything in and keep your skin hydrated.
-There are emulsions, lotions, and cream which range from lightest to heavy, respectively.
+They come in a variety of forms depending on your skin type.

 A Word About Double Cleansing

 Double cleansing is a gently way to remove every last bit of dirt, makeup and sunscreen.
 Step one is an oil cleanser that breaks apart makeup, sunscreen and stubborn gunk from your face.
-Step two is a foaming, or gel cleanser, that washes away everything the oil cleanser has broken up.
-A low pH cleanser is usually recommended, as it makes the process gentle on the face while still providing cleansing power.
+Step two is a foaming or gel cleanser that washes away everything the oil cleanser has broken up.
+A low pH cleanser is usually recommended, as it’s more gentle on the face.

 A Word About pH Dependent Actives(AHA’s/BHA’s and Vitamin C)

 Actives include vitamin C, retinoids, and the chemical exfoliants AHA/BHA.
-These are the skin care heavy lifters and can do wonders, but can also wreck skin if used too often or wrong.
+These are the skin care heavy lifters and can do wonders, but can also wreck skin if used too often.
 Chemical exfoliants help to smooth the skin’s texture, prevent future breakouts and control buildup in pores.
-Vitamin C and retinoids help to promote college production, diminish sunspots and repair sun damage.
+Vitamin C and retinoids help to promote college production, diminish sunspots, and diminish signs of photoaging.

 These are your serums that contain ingredients to help combat problems and achieve your skin goals.
 Some help to calm the skin, some help add a glow, while others provide a boost of moisture.
 There are people who have one or two serums that they use every day, while others have a rotating shelf of serums to choose from depending on how their skin is feeling that day.
-Once again, there’s that word: customization!
+Once again, the word is: customization!